DoctorWhat7u/ps-gallery/readme.md

 ## TODO:
 The next steps that I still hope to get to are:
- - to support multiple tags (currently treating all tags seperated by `|` as a single value) and add a toggle to only show active images
+ - to support multiple tags (currently treating all tags seperated by `|` as a single value)
  - Have fun with Ionic theming.
 Using the sass plugin for stencil led to a world of problems relating to the node sass implementation.
- - Convert the list items to ionic cards
+ - Convert the list items to ionic cards.
- - Get unit tests
+ - Get unit tests - note the ones present are the product of the Ionic PWA starter boilerplate.
- - Some CSS transitions would be nice
+ - Some CSS transitions would be nice.